A question that often arises when you’re thinking to train as a coach is what opportunities exist after qualification.

-Many of our students want to become full-time, self-employed coaches but wisely start by creating a part-time practice around their current work, offering some stability as they gain experience, confidence and a sustainable way of securing clients.
+Many of our coaches want to become full-time, self-employed coaches but wisely start by creating a part-time practice around their current work, offering some stability as they gain experience, confidence and a sustainable way of securing clients.
 This is certainly our advice though we have also see our qualified coaches take a leap straight to full-time self-employment and, with the right tenacity, it can work.

-Internal Coach #
+2) Internal Coach #

-Coach Within You Workplace Role #
+3) Coach Within Your Workplace Role #

 Coaching often dovetails well with leadership roles, management, HR, learning and development, teaching, the caring professions and more.